mozilla/pkipolicy/rootstore/policy.md

     purpose(s) of the certificates;
 5.  verify that all of the information that is included in server certificates remains current and correct at intervals of 825 days or less;

-     5.1. for server certificates issued on or after October 1, 2021, each dNSName or IPAddress in a SAN or commonName MUST have been validated in accordance with section 3.2.2 of the CA/Browser Forum's Baseline Requirements within the prior 398 days;
+     5.1. for server certificates issued on or after October 1, 2021, each dNSName or IPAddress in a SAN or commonName MUST have been validated in accordance with section 3.2.2 of the CA/Browser Forum's Baseline Requirements within the preceding 398 days;
 6.  otherwise operate in accordance with published criteria that we deem acceptable; *and*
 7.  ensure that all certificates within the scope of this policy,